Chart Color Schemes

 Holland Park West's population is slightly younger than the national pattern

-Holland Park West's median age is 36 years, equal to Greater Brisbane's but younger than Australia's national average of 38 years.
-The 35-44 age group comprises 17.3% of Holland Park West's population compared to Greater Brisbane, while the 65-74 cohort makes up 6.7%.
-Between January 2021 and present, the proportion of the 35-44 age group has increased from 16.5% to 17.3%, whereas the 65-74 cohort has decreased from 7.5% to 6.7%.
-By 2041, population forecasts indicate significant changes in Holland Park West's demographics.
-The 75-84 age group is projected to increase by 161 people (54%), rising from 301 to 463 individuals.
-Notably, the combined 65+ age groups are expected to account for 52% of total population growth, reflecting the area's aging demographic trend.
-Conversely, both the 0-4 and 5-14 age groups are projected to decrease in number.
+Holland Park West has a median age of 36 years, equal to Greater Brisbane's but younger than the national average of 38 years.
+The age group of 35-44 is strongly represented at 17.3%, compared to Greater Brisbane, while the 65-74 cohort is less prevalent at 6.7%.
+Between 2021 and present, the 35-44 age group has increased from 16.5% to 17.3% of the population.
+Conversely, the 65-74 cohort has decreased from 7.5% to 6.7%.
+By 2041, forecasts indicate significant demographic changes for Holland Park West.
+The 75-84 age group is projected to rise substantially by 161 people (54%), from 301 to 463.
+Notably, the combined 65+ age groups will account for 52% of total population growth, reflecting the area's aging demographic profile.
+In contrast, both 0-4 and 5-14 age groups are expected to decrease in numbers.